Doctor of Ministry

 Administration

 The DMin degree is structured on a cohort model that organizes learning around short-term (generally one-week) immersive residential seminars in conjunction with ongoing group interaction facilitated by online tools.
 Each residential seminar will be followed by a period utilizing structured synchronous and asynchronous classrooms during which students will engage one another and faculty on a weekly basis.
 The structured character of the synchronous and asynchronous classrooms includes assignments that require students both to integrate course material with the ecclesial practices that are part of their daily work and to do so in conversation with the community of peers formed during the residential immersive weeks and sustained through online communication.
 The five terms of coursework span approximately two academic years; tuition payments are distributed across six terms.
-With the exception of the Thesis Seminar and Formation courses, DMin students will take all courses for a letter grade.
-DMin study concludes with a period of independent research and writing, one to two years in length, culminating in the production of a substantial written thesis.
-As a means to exhibit growth and understanding of theological reflection, every DMin student will compile a student portfolio that a faculty member or member of the DMIN Oversight Committee will review in the student’s fifth term.
-Both the portfolio and the faculty member’s final evaluation are submitted to the academic dean.
+The degree program concludes with a period of independent research and writing, one to two years in length, culminating in the production of a substantial written thesis.
+As a means to exhibit growth and understanding of theological reflection, every DMin student must compile a student portfolio that an advisor will review in the student’s fifth term.
+Both the portfolio and the advisor’s final evaluation are submitted to the academic dean.

 After their first year of study, Doctor of Ministry students may elect to substitute one directed study class for a cohort course.
-This may be an enhanced class within the Duke Divinity School Curriculum or a directed study with a regular rank faculty member.
-Students must apply to the Director of the Program for permission no later than two months before the upcoming immersive week.
-Electives are expected to involve reading and study that are congruent with the level of study required by other courses in the Doctor of Ministry Program.
-This course cannot replace the required Formation Seminar (DMNISTRY 900).
+This may be an enhanced class within the Duke Divinity School curriculum or a directed study with a regular rank faculty member.
+Students must apply to the Director of the Program for permission no later than the registration period before the upcoming immersive week, thus, October for Spring, February for Summer, and March for Fall.
+Electives are expected to involve reading and study that are congruent with the level of study required by other courses in the Doctor of Ministry program.
+This course cannot replace the required Formation Seminar (DMNISTRY 900) courses.

 Recommended DMin Curricular Paradigm